 Defining a great product is generally a simple task.
 Numbers don’t lie, if a product is making sales then who’s to deny that it’s a solid offering?
 The issue with that is it doesn’t tell the whole story.
 Yes, sales are the defining metric behind the success of a product but we’ve all seen plenty of products that failed to live up to their expected numbers.

 When it comes to Amazon you have to be even more granular when evaluating the success of a product.
-Sales may be low, but on a platform that encompassed 45% of US eCommerce spending in 2019, you can’t write off low-selling products so quickly.
+Sales may be low, but on a platform that encompasses most of US e-commerce, you can’t write off low-selling products so quickly.
 Quality products do turn a profit on Amazon.
 If yours aren’t, then don’t start questioning the quality of your product.
 Instead, evaluate the quality of your listing.

 Amazon is a vastly competitive landscape with an even more fluctuating system for promoting products.
 But that doesn’t mean there aren’t formulas to success.
 It all centers around your listing and how you’re positioning your products to drive conversions.